A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Signal Processing for BD-RIS

 This is again a multi-variable optimization problem, which can be solved either by separately designing BD-RIS and transmit precoder, or by block coordinate descent (BCD) methods \cite{boyd2004convex}.

-For BD-RIS having reciprocal architectures, the following beamforming design and performance analysis studies have been conducted. \begin{itemize} \item With the form of (\ref{prob:scattering}) and group/fully-connected architectures constrained by $\mathcal{T}_\mathsf{group-conn}$, a two-stage BD-RIS and precoder design has been proposed in \cite{fang2023low} with low computational complexity.
+For BD-RIS having reciprocal architectures, the following beamforming design and performance analysis studies have been conducted.
+With the form of (\ref{prob:scattering}) and group/fully-connected architectures constrained by $\mathcal{T}_\mathsf{group-conn}$, a two-stage BD-RIS and precoder design has been proposed in \cite{fang2023low} with low computational complexity.
 Specifically, the optimization of BD-RIS matrix is based on the symmetric unitary projection as detailed in Section \ref{subsec:opt_siso}.
-Following the idea of symmetric unitary projection, a joint precoder and BD-RIS design has been further proposed in \cite{zhou2025joint}. \item With the form of (\ref{prob:admittance}) and group/fully-connected architectures constrained by $\mathcal{Y}_\mathsf{group-conn}$, a quasi-Newton based solution together with a heuristic user scheduling scheme has been proposed in \cite{kim2023scattering}. \item With the form of (\ref{prob:scattering}) and multi-sector mode BD-RIS constrained by the set
+Following the idea of symmetric unitary projection, a joint precoder and BD-RIS design has been further proposed in \cite{zhou2025joint}.
+With the form of (\ref{prob:admittance}) and group/fully-connected architectures constrained by $\mathcal{Y}_\mathsf{group-conn}$, a quasi-Newton based solution together with a heuristic user scheduling scheme has been proposed in \cite{kim2023scattering}.
+With the form of (\ref{prob:scattering}) and multi-sector mode BD-RIS constrained by the set

-where $\varTheta_{l,1,n}$, $\forall l\in\mathcal{L}$, $\forall n = 1,\ldots,\frac{M}{L}$ are extracted from $\mathbf{\Theta}$ according to Example 2 of Section \ref{subsec:unified}, an iteratively closed-form solution can be obtained by deriving the Karush–Kuhn–Tucker conditions \cite{li2023beyond}.
-In addition, \cite{samy2024enhancing} has derived the closed-form expression of the achievable sum-rate aided by multi-sector BD-RIS, with a further extension to other performance metrics, such as energy efficiency, error probability, outage probability \cite{samy2024beyond}. \end{itemize}
+where $\varTheta_{l,1,n}$, $\forall l\in\mathcal{L}$, $\forall n = 1,\ldots,\frac{M}{L}$ are extracted from $\mathbf{\Theta}$ according to Example 2 of Section \ref{subsec:unified}, an iteratively closed-form solution can be obtained by deriving the Karush-Kuhn-Tucker conditions \cite{li2023beyond}.
+In addition, \cite{samy2024enhancing} has derived the closed-form expression of the achievable sum-rate aided by multi-sector BD-RIS, with a further extension to other performance metrics, such as energy efficiency, error probability, outage probability \cite{samy2024beyond}.

-For BD-RIS having non-reciprocal architectures, the following beamforming design studies have been conducted. \begin{itemize} \item For BD-RIS constrained by the set $\mathcal{T}_{\mathsf{non-recip}}$, \cite{sobhi2024joint} and \cite{loli2024meta} have proposed learning-based methods which support larger-dimensional optimizations. \item For BD-RIS with hybrid mode and proper non-reciprocal architectures, the constraint $\mathbf{\Theta}_\mathsf{r}=\mathbf{\Theta}_\mathsf{r}^\mathsf{T}$ from Example 1 of Section \ref{subsec:unified} can be dropped such that $\mathbf{\Theta}$ is constrained by the set
+For BD-RIS having non-reciprocal architectures, the following beamforming design studies have been conducted.
+For BD-RIS constrained by the set $\mathcal{T}_{\mathsf{non-recip}}$, \cite{sobhi2024joint} and \cite{loli2024meta} have proposed learning-based methods which support larger-dimensional optimizations.
+For BD-RIS with hybrid mode and proper non-reciprocal architectures, the constraint $\mathbf{\Theta}_\mathsf{r}=\mathbf{\Theta}_\mathsf{r}^\mathsf{T}$ from Example 1 of Section \ref{subsec:unified} can be dropped such that $\mathbf{\Theta}$ is constrained by the set